 A series of proposed developments on the banks of the River Thames at Woolwich will bring a set of historic buildings back into use to house cultural organisations and industries.
 The new creative quarter will deliver new jobs and skills in the borough, working with Greenwich Local Labour and Business (GLLaB) to employ local people and create apprenticeships.

 A new Crossrail station is being built at the Royal Arsenal.
 It will provide connections to Canary Wharf, Central London and Heathrow with 12 trains per hour.
-The new station is expected to open in autumn 2019.
+The new station is expected to open in spring 2021.
 Woolwich is one of only two stations south of the Thames on the route, the other being Abbey Wood.

 Beresford Street crossing and junction improvement

 The new Crossrail station entrance opens out on to Dial Arch Square, a green space, flanked with a series of Grade I and II listed buildings.
 This scheme will build a bespoke wide crossing area enabling pedestrians and cyclists to safely and conveniently cross the busy A206 – bringing a stronger connection between the Royal Arsenal and Woolwich Town Centre.
-The work is due to be complete in December 2018.
+This was completed in December 2018.

 Royal Arsenal Riverside

-Royal Arsenal Riverside will deliver nearly 5,000 new homes, as well as a hotel, office and retail space and a community centre.
+Royal Arsenal Riverside will deliver nearly 5,000 new homes, as well as a hotel, office and retail space.

 The redevelopment of Spray Street will create a new landmark destination and gateway to Woolwich town centre.
 It will include over 650 new homes, restaurants, offices, shops, cafes, leisure facilities such as a cinema, and new and improved public spaces.